 - Public utilities and services provided by local governments;

 - Prosthetic devices, implantable devices, and devices for physical restoration which are not covered by a competitive state contract;

-- Educational training, including instructor fees, and related resources (except equipment) used to enhance the performance of state employees and good standing of state agencies, including memberships in and accreditations by professional societies and organizations, not exceeding ten thousand dollars ($10,000), except for customized training which is covered under La.
+- Educational training, including instructor fees, and related resources (except equipment) used to enhance the performance of state employees and good standing of state agencies, including memberships in and accreditations by professional societies and organizations, except for customized training which is covered under La.
 R.S.
 39:1551 et seq.;

 - Procurements for clients of blind and vocational rehabilitation programs not covered by competitive state contract which are federally funded at a rate of at least 78.7%, regulated by Title 34, Parts 361, 365, 370, and 395 of the Code of Federal Regulations, and in accordance with OMB Circular A-102;

-- Materials, supplies, exhibitor fees, and exhibit booths for conferences, seminars, and workshops, or similar events (business, educational, promotional, cultural, etc.) for participation in promotional activities which enhance economic development or further the department’s mission, duties and/or functions, not exceeding ten thousand dollars ($10,000) with the approval of the department secretary, or agency equivalent, if not covered by competitive state contract;
+- Materials, supplies, exhibitor fees, and exhibit booths for conferences, seminars, and workshops, or similar events (business, educational, promotional, cultural, etc.) for participation in promotional activities which enhance economic development or further the department’s mission, duties and/or functions, with the approval of the department secretary, or agency equivalent, if not covered by competitive state contract;

 - Wire, related equipment, time and material charges to accomplish repairs, adds, moves, and/or changes to telecommunications systems not exceeding two thousand five hundred dollars ($2,500);

 - Working-class animals trained to perform special tasks, including but not limited to, narcotics detection, bomb detection, arson investigation, and rescue techniques;